An overview of the senior management team at ESRC (correct at July 2017).

 The Health and Human Behaviour team develops, commissions and manages research and KE activities in the areas of health, ageing, behaviour, wellbeing, education, and linguistics and processes standard grant applications in the disciplines of psychology, demography, education and linguistics.

-- International Development - strategic lead: Pamela Mason
+- International Development - strategic lead: Pam Mason

 The International Development team supports research and research related activities relevant to international development.
 It manages a large portfolio of collaborative programmes with the Department for International Development and other research councils.
 It also manages the disciplines of area and development studies and social anthropology.